steinwurf/atom-build-waf/README.md

 apm unlink --dev
 ```

+#### Development work-flow

+In case you need to fix something in the package, this work-flow seems to work
+pretty well:

+1. Go to the sources `cd atom-build-waf`
+1. Create a new branch for your feature/tests
+1. Open Atom in the source folder `atom .`
+1. Code stuff
+1. Run unit tests using the `Spec Suite` directly by pressing `ctrl-alt-p`
+  1. In case you need logging you can put `colsole.log("message");` in the code
+  1. The log output is visible in the `Spec Suite` window by pressing
+     `ctrl-shift-i`
+1. When everything works, merge branch and celebrate!

 ## Running unit tests

 The first time you run the tests or if the dependencies are